fdb/byoa/book/building-our-first-app/02-adding-to-do-item.md

 />
 ```

+\(Note that we have some Android-specific styling set here - you can find all properties in the [TextInput reference](https://facebook.github.io/react-native/docs/textinput.html)\).

 Add the styling information for the text input.
 Note that we have to add a comma after the closing bracket of the container styling!

 ```js